kfdf/intrusive-index/README.md

 ## Library Classes

 The library exposes three classes and two methods.
-The primary class is `IntrusiveIndex`, the two helper classes are `IndexIterator` and `TransactionBase`, they can assist with data querying and editing.
+The primary class is `IntrusiveIndex`, the two helper classes are `Sequence` and `TransactionBase`, they can assist with data querying and editing.
 The two methods, that are probably are never needed, are `constructorFactory` which is the default export and `createFactory`.
 The library doesn't explicitly throw any errors.
 All methods and functions are synchronous.

 ## IntrusiveIndex